 The IEEE 802.11i is an amendment to the 802.11 standard.
 802.11i supports data communications security for wireless local area networks (WLANs).
 This amendment defines processes for wireless authentication, key management, and packet encryption.
 802.11i was released with improvements to the Wired Equivalent Policy (WEP), a previous network security standard which demonstrated some vulnerability.
 When 802.11i is implemented as WPA2, a wireless security protocol is established that provides enhanced authentication and access control processes.
-WPA2 utilizes the encryption specification known as Advanced Encryption Standard (AES) block ciphering.
+WPA2 utilises the encryption specification known as Advanced Encryption Standard (AES) block ciphering.
 Block ciphers are used to encrypt bulk data.

 Comparing WPA and WPA2